 Scheduled report triggers for Supermetrics in Google Sheets enable you to seamlessly refresh your queries and send out copies of these refreshed reports by email.

-The best first step for any trigger issue is to try removing the trigger and then re-adding it.
+The best first step for an issue with an individual trigger is to try removing and then re-adding it.

 To do this, open the Schedule tab in the Supermetrics sidebar.
 Click the trash can icon next to it to delete it.
 Then, click Add trigger and create a new version of the deleted trigger.

-The time that you set a trigger to run at is the time it will begin processing.
+The time that you set a trigger to run at is the time it'll begin processing.
 If you have a lot of large queries, it can take several hours for the refresh to complete.

 If a trigger is set to run late at night, say at 11:00 PM or later, it might fail to complete before midnight.
 This would cause it to fail, as the date would change before it could complete.
 Moving the trigger time to earlier in the evening, or early the next morning, solves this issue.

 Triggers are set to run in a timezone that you choose during setup.
 If the timezone in the Sheets file changes, the triggers won’t update to match it.
-To reset a trigger’s timezone, delete it and re-add it.
+To reset a trigger’s timezone, follow the steps under "Fix one broken trigger" above to delete it and re-add it.

 If your queries are refreshing properly but you’re not receiving emailed reports, it could be because the email attachment is larger than Google supports.
 You can reduce the amount of content in the file, or split queries and triggers into separate Google Sheets files, to help with this.